stramanu/my-command-line/README.md

 # >_ mcl - My Command Line
 A personal generic customizable command line

+---

+This started as a small personal project (written and used only on macos) but given the great utility I thought I'd make it public.
+Maybe with the help of the community it can progress and be more and more useful to more developers.
+Thank you ❤️

+---

 ### Install
 - Clone anywhere then simply run `npm run i`